ismo-karkkainen/specificjson/README.md

-Since the type information is available in the C++ types that you intend to output, only thing to do is have a Write-function template for each type so that compiler can find a proper match.
+Since the type information is available in the C++ types that you intend to output, only thing to do is have a Write-function template for each type so that compiler can find the proper match.
 The generated type template is for convenience, in case you do not already have a class with output fields.

 The Write function generation requires that you tell how to check whether